ualberta-mueller-group/MCGS/docs/style.md

 4 targets are used to invoke clang-tidy:

 - tidy
-    - Run clang-tidy on all source files, using release compilation flags
+    - Run clang-tidy on all `.cpp` files, using release compilation flags
 - tidy_release
-    - Run clang-tidy on only release source files (i.e. `MCGS` target), using release compilation flags
+    - Run clang-tidy on only release `.cpp` files (i.e. `MCGS` target), using release compilation flags
 - tidy_test
-    - Run clang-tidy on only test source files (i.e. `MCGS_test` target), using test compilation flags
+    - Run clang-tidy on only test `.cpp` files (i.e. `MCGS_test` target), using test compilation flags
 - tidy_header_functions
     - Special case which only checks for non-trivial functions in headers.
 Other targets do not check this
     - Run clang-tidy on all source files after excluding non `.h` files, using release compilation flags, and `.clang-tidy-headers`